claudijo/di-container/README.md

 ## Usage

-Factory functions can simply list their dependencies in the argument list (as made popular by AngularJS).
-Alternatively a module can be defined as an array of dependency names followed by the factory function.
+Factory functions can simply list their named dependencies as arguments (as made popular by AngularJS).
+Alternatively, a module can be defined as an array of dependency names followed by the factory function.
 The latter form is more resilient to code minifcation and name mangling.